Skip to content Skip to footer

 What Does Work From Anywhere Mean?

-• Work from anywhere vs remote work
+• How it differs from traditional remote work

-• The benefits of working from anywhere
+• The benefits of WFA

 What Is Work From Anywhere?
+A Definition

-This could be at home, in an office, from a coffee shop, on a train, in a co-working space, at a hotel…you get the idea.
+Work from anywhere (WFA) is a flexible approach to working where an organization empowers their employees to work productively and autonomously from anywhere.
+This could be at home, in an office, from a coffee shop, on a train, in a co working space, at a hotel… you get the idea.

 Work From Anywhere vs Remote Work

+Work from anywhere and remote working are the same thing, right?
 Well, yes.
 Kind of.
 But the concept of work from anywhere is more than just a flexible working arrangement.

 What Are The Benefits Of Working From Anywhere?